-- Returns a declaration (managed as part of. the National Centre Number Register annual update) to confirm awareness of, and that relevant centre staff are adhering to, the latest version of NEA - Ensures that the centre's non-examination assessment policy is fit for purpose and covers all types of non-examination assessment. - Ensures the centre's internal appeals procedures clearly detail the procedure to be followed by candidates (or their parents/carers) appealing against internal assessment decisions (centre assessed marks) and requesting a review of the centre's marking.
+- Returns a declaration (managed as part of. the National Centre Number Register annual update) to confirm awareness of, and that relevant centre staff are adhering to, the latest version of NEA and ICC. - Ensures that the centre's policy is fit for purpose and covers all types of non-examination assessments. - Ensures the centre's internal appeals procedure clearly detail the procedure to be followed by candidates (or their parents/carers) appealing against internal assessment decisions (centre assessed marks) and requesting a review of the centre's marking.
 (Please see Appendix A: Internal Appeals Procedure).